 Getting back home after the summer holidays makes September a special month.
 Adults get back to work and children prepare their supplies for school.
-But in the garden, there’s quite a lot to do, too!
+But in the autumn garden, there’s quite a lot to do, too!

 You’ve been able to savor summer in the garden after the tedious work performed in spring.
 Perhaps you feel you’ve done so much that you would like a rest this coming September?
 Well, sorry to hint otherwise – your garden break will have to wait a short while longer!
 September is indeed one of the most important months for whoever owns a lawn, flowers, shrubs, fruit trees or a vegetable patch.
 They all call for special attention!

 In the vegetable patch, take advantage of this time to harvest the last summer vegetables and collect the first ripe fall ones.
 It’s also the time to weed, to thin your rows of vegetables and transplant seedlings to provide for a couple more vegetables before the onset of winter.

 If you really need a rest and want to relax, make the best of these mild, agreeable days and open up your tunnel greenhouses and cold frames if you’ve got any.
 Break up and loosen the soil in them to prepare the soil for the following spring season.